stelzinga/MF/Management_Framework.md

     Input(s)  ⇒  Step(s)  ⇒  Output(s)

 A well designed Process is completely defined by the 6W Framework.
 In other words, What Output is to be delivered, Where and When, *by* Whom and *for* Whom, Why is the Output relevant, and How is it achieved i.e., which Inputs are used and what does each Step do with the Input.
-Note that Where can be a geographic location, but can also refer to an Asset in which a Process is embedded.
+Note that "Where" can be a geographic location, but can also refer to an Asset in which a Process is embedded.

 Output is determined by what is the *desired* Result.
 Output thus drives the design of the Steps to be applied to the Input.
 The actual Output may differ of course from what was intended i.e., as a consequence of a faulty Process.
 Output can be anything from a decision to a physical object.